 The LSAT is an integral part of the law school admission process in the United States.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools use as one of several factors in assessing applicants.

-The test consists of five 35-minute sections of multiple-choice questions.
-Four of the five sections contribute to the test taker’s score.
-These sections include one Reading Comprehension section, one Analytical Reasoning section, and two Logical Reasoning sections.
-The unscored section, commonly referred to as the variable section, typically is used to pretest new test questions or to pre-equate new test forms, and can be any one of the three standard section types.
+Through June 2023, the LSAT is administered in an online, live remote-proctored format.
+The multiple-choice test has four 35-minute test sections, three of whch are scored: Reading Comprehension, Analytical Reasoning, and Logical Reasoning.
+The unscored section, commonly referred to as the variable section, is typically used to pretest new test questions or to pre-equate new test forms, and can be any one of the three standard section types.
 The placement of this section will vary.
 Identification of the unscored section is not available until you receive your score report.
 There is a 10-minute break between the 2nd and 3rd sections of the test.

 There are three multiple-choice question types in the LSAT:

 - Reading comprehension questions measure the ability to read, with understanding and insight, examples of lengthy and complex materials similar to those commonly encountered in law school.

 - Analytical reasoning questions measure the ability to understand a structure of relationships and to draw logical conclusions about that structure.